-Keeping your lawn lush and healthy in summer can be a challenge, but there are ways to help it stay resilient throughout the season.
+Summer is approaching, and that means rising temperatures and decreasing precipitation.
+It also means garden and lawn-care challenges.
+But there are ways to help it stay lush and healthy throughout the season.
 Follow these summer lawn care rules to make your maintenance efforts more effective and efficient.
 Or recruit the professionals at Yardly to give your grass some extra aid.
-You don’t need a car, just your AMA membership card, to save 10% on lawn mowing from this trusted AMA Rewards partner.
+AMA members save 10% on Yardly’s contactless lawn-mowing service.

 MAINTAIN YOUR MOWER

 No matter the type of lawnmower you own—be it an electric push mower, a riding mower or even a simple reel mower—it won’t give you a good cut without proper maintenance.
 If you didn’t do it at the start of the season, now (or any time) is a good time to inspect your mower blade.
 A dull blade makes for a ragged cut that can cause your lawn to look brown.
 For best results, get the blade sharpened by a professional.
 A blade that’s bent, chipped or otherwise damaged should be replaced.

 Cutting your grass too short causes stress to the leaf blade, which can lead to browning.
 On the other hand, maintaining a slightly longer blade height—2.5 to 3 inches—has a few solid benefits.
 The longer grass shades the soil, which helps slow evaporation after you’ve watered while also making it harder for any newly germinated weed seeds to grow.
 Root depth is also deeper for lawns that are mowed high.
 Bonus: Maintaining your turf at a greater height may mean less mowing in summer, since grass grows more slowly during hot and dry weather.